 We’re adding to this list as we come across them.
-If you spot a new scam, remember to send it to us on Facebook or Twitter so we can share it!
+If you spot a new scam, remember to let us know on our forum so we can share it!

 People have reported receiving an email that claims families who normally receive free school meals are entitled to support.
 You’re requested to reply with your bank details to get money for your child’s lunches.

 This is incorrect.
 Unless your school emails you directly, from a recognised email address, do not click any links or reply to the email.
 If you’re unsure about the authenticity of an email, call your school.

 Schools may have some schemes in place for free school meals.
 However, they will have sent you this information directly – and won’t ever ask for your bank details.

 One of the most common coronavirus scams, this one has been seen in both emails and text messages.
 You’ll get a message apparently from HMRC that says you’re entitled to a rebate because of the coronavirus, with a link to click to fill out your details.

 Don’t click it!
 This could do any number of things – not only give your bank details to fraudsters.
 Clicking an unknown link can install malicious software on your computer or phone, including sending your passwords and logins for everything to the scammers.

 It may well be the case that you’re entitled to a tax rebate if you’ve been laid off work.
 You can go directly to the Gov.uk tax refund website to find out if you can get a rebate.